 - PETITION FOR GRADUATION: Fill out the correct graduation petition.
 IAU recommends students to submit graduation petitions 4 months prior to their expected graduation date.

 - APPLY FOR OPT: After you receive your notice of graduation eligibility, please collect the documents* listed below and fill out the Career Services Inquiry Form to make an OPT appointment.
 IAU recommends students apply for OPT 3 months prior to their expected graduation date.

 *DOCUMENTS TO COLLECT FOR OPT:

 After you receive your notice of graduation eligibility, please collect and bring the following documents upon meeting with us.

 - OPT Application – Filled out & printed.

 - Copy of Valid Passport – Must not be expired.

 - Copy of I-94

-- Copy of I-797 Notice of Action – If applicable (If you did not come to the U.S. initially on an F-1 visa and had to apply for a change of status, the I-797 states that you were approved for an F-1 change of status with a new I-94 card at the bottom left of the page)
+- Copy of I-797 Notice of Action, **If Applicable – If you did not come to the U.S. initially on an F-1 visa and had to apply and were approved for a change of status to an F-1 visa.

 Vacation, USCIS Processing, & Maintenance of Status Services (Special Cases)